hirakuni45/RX/SDCARD_sample/README.md

 <img src="../docs/RTK5_SD_Circuit.png" width="75%">

+- Attach the pull-up chip resistor “R35 10K” for the gate.(It is on the silkscreen written CN1)
 - Write protect is not used.
 - The SD card control signals and bus are pulled up, and the pull-up voltage is supplied from the power supply control.
 - This is a pretty “important” part.